Home > Services > Product Engineering > Re-architecting and Modernisation

 FAQ

 That depends on the condition of the current system, the level of technical debt, business criticality, delivery constraints, and how much value can realistically be preserved.
-In many cases, targeted modernization is more effective than a full rebuild.
+In many cases, targeted modernisation is more effective than a full rebuild.

-Can modernization happen without disrupting business operations?
+Can modernisation happen without disrupting business operations?

 What is the difference between refactoring and re-architecting?